Skip to content

 Azelaic acid

 Azelaic acid is one of the most useful ingredients for papulopustular rosacea.
-The Liu systematic review found azelaic acid 15% to 20% helpful for papules and pustules in rosacea.
+A 2006 study[3] found azelaic acid 15% to 20% helpful for papules and pustules in rosacea.

 It is also useful because it sits in a rare skincare overlap: it can help redness, bumps, uneven tone, and post-inflammatory marks without behaving like an aggressive exfoliant.